 NWOSTA covers a large geographical area: From Kashabowie in the east then west to Atikokan; Mine Center; Fort Frances; Emo and Rainy River; Atikokan south to the USA and north to Ignace, Sioux Lookout, Dryden, and Vermilion Bay.
 You can go further north to Ear Falls and Red Lake or west to Kenora to connect to Manitoba.
 The trail circles south through Sioux Narrows and Nester Falls to Rainy River or Emo and another link to the USA.
 There are many winter tour operators willing to accommodate you on your tour around Sunset Country.

 Ice fishing and Special Occasion Celebration:

 Catch plenty of fish in the day and party during the evening.
 Whether it is New Year's Eve, Valentine's Day or Mardi Gras, who doesn't like an evening out after a day of ice fishing.
 Make it a weekend.
 Ice fishing is very popular with the locals, so join them out on the lake and find out why they like ice fishing so much.
 Fish for walleye, lake trout, northern pike, and crappie.

 Rent a secluded cabin and enjoy a second (or first!) honeymoon.
 Spend the day doing outdoor activities like cross-country skiing, snowmobiling, snowshoeing or ice fishing or just hole up inside the cozy cabin.
 Light a fire and cuddle up by the fireplace.
 A nice quiet weekend at the lake is just what every couple needs once in a while.

-These are just a few ideas of what you can do on a two or three day hiatus (winter vacation) in Sunset Country.
-In addition to hotel and motels accommodations, some resorts are open during the winter and you can rent a cabin in the woods!
+These are just a few ideas of what you can do on a two or three-day hiatus (winter vacation) in Sunset Country.
+In addition to hotel and motel accommodations, some resorts are open during the winter and you can rent a cabin in the woods!
 Local travel information centres have detailed information on activities and attractions in their community.